 Maintain a distance of at least 4 inches between your hand and the drill.

-Keep the area around the drill press free of oil, debris, grease, and other needless materials.
+Keep the area around the press free of oil, debris, grease, and other needless materials.

 Perform a thorough inspection to ensure that all safety guards are in place before starting and operating the drill press.